Hampshire & Isle of Wight Wildlife Trust South Down Group

 Havant Thicket Winter Storage Reservoir project

-and their plans to help local wildlife.
+which has now started and which is designed to help local wildlife.

 As well as providing water supplies for the South East, the plans include the creation of a green leisure facility for local communities.